 Ambitious targets for curbing global warming were laid out in the 2015 Paris Agreement and the Sustainable Development Goals.
-Targets that, if they are to be met, will require investments amounting to trillions of dollars across the globe.
-Renewable energy must become even more affordable and available; energy-efficient transportation will be needed to carry an increasingly mobile world population; sustainable agriculture and forest restoration must substitute unsustainable land use and deforestation; and climate-resilient infrastructures must be built where global warming and rising sea levels already put communities at risk.
+Targets that, if they were to be met, would require investments amounting to trillions of dollars across the globe.
+Renewable energy must become even more affordable and available; energy-efficient transportation would be needed to carry an increasingly mobile world population; sustainable agriculture and forest restoration must substitute unsustainable land use and deforestation; and climate-resilient infrastructures must be built where global warming and rising sea levels already put communities at risk.

-To some extent, the technologies necessary already exist – solar and wind power, energy-efficient vehicles, and carbon capture and storage – but enormous investments are needed to deploy these on a meaningful scale.
-In other areas, existing technologies fall short, and investments must be made in innovation and development.
-Such “green” investments present exciting and lucrative opportunities for investors.
+To some extent, the technologies necessary already existed – solar and wind power, energy-efficient vehicles, and carbon capture and storage – but enormous investments were needed to deploy these on a meaningful scale.
+In other areas, existing technologies fell short, and investments must be made in innovation and development.
+Such “green” investments presented exciting and lucrative opportunities for investors.

-Foreign investments tend to increase where they are protected by a stable and transparent legal framework, including a neutral and reliable enforcement mechanism.
-In the absence of such a framework, investors are often hesitant to deploy their funds.
-Yet no international legal instrument exists that specifically incentivizes and protects green investments.
-It is against this background that the SCC and its partners are launching the Stockholm Treaty Lab Prize – an innovation prize that aims to address the “policy gap” between the objectives of the international climate change agreements, and the outcomes that those agreements envision.
+Foreign investments tended to increase where they were protected by a stable and transparent legal framework, including a neutral and reliable enforcement mechanism.
+In the absence of such a framework, investors were often hesitant to deploy their funds.
+Yet no international legal instrument existed that specifically incentivized and protected green investments.
+It was against this background that the SCC and its partners launched the Stockholm Treaty Lab Prize – an innovation prize that aimed to address the “policy gap” between the objectives of the international climate change agreements, and the outcomes that those agreements envisioned.